MikeCullimore/guitar-navigation/README.md

 * Inputs are array of dots with common styling.
 Handle semantics elsewhere.
 * Animate (input is array of arrays of positions ... also with timings?).
 * Common base component for fretboard, call with # strings, # frets for guitars, bass, ukelele.
+* Link to exercise generator: scales, arpeggios etc.
+* How to drive state?